percona/training-aws/README.md

 Have the students download the keys .zip file from the URL at the bottom of this page.
 Mac/Linux users must `chmod 600 Percona-Training.key`

 Next, assign teams.
 Just point at each student and say "You are team 1, you are team 2, etc".
-_Exception:_ For the MyMovies competition, assign 2 students per 1 team.

 Once the keys and teams are distributed, students can connect to instances.

-The SSH username is 'centos'.
+The SSH username is 'ec2-user'.
 There is **NO password**.
 Windows/Putty users can use the PPK file.

 ### 6. Removing Instances